Hoderi: Genealogy

-According to the Kojiki, Umisachi-hiko or Hoderi ("Fire Shine") was the eldest son of the god Ninigi and the blossom princess Konohanasakuya-hime, who gave birth to triplets during the same delivery.
+According to the Kojiki, Umisachi-hiko or Hoderi ("Fire Shine") was the eldest son of the god Ninigi and the blossom princess Konohanasakuya-hime, who gave birth to triplets.

 The Nihon Shoki refers to the birth of the triplets redundantly several times, and the names are represented inconsistently.
 In the main text, the eldest is given as Ho-no-susori no-mikoto (火闌降[命]) in one passage, and Ho-no-suseri (火酢芹[命]) in another.
 Either way, Ho-no-suseri is described as the one with the "sea-gift".
 One alternate text cited in Nihon Shoki makes him the middle brother.

 The blossom princess Konohanasakuya-hime, with several aliases including Kamu-Ata-Tsu-Hime (神阿多都比売), announced her pregnancy after just one day of matrimonial relationship with Ninigi.
 Ninigi suspected the conception was not by him (the heavenly son), but had been previously fathered by one of the earth deities (kuni-tsu-kami).
 Offended by the suggestion, the princess sought to prove proper paternity by undergoing ordeal by fire: she declared she would seal herself up inside a maternity house, and set it aflame; then she avowed, may no child survive the birth if they were not of the seed of the divine Ninigi.
 Three children were born sound and hale, though they arrived at different hours, and the eldest born when fire was most intense became Hoderi, meaning "Fire Shine" (account according to Kojiki), The Nihon Shoki differs in saying the eldest son was born when the fire started, or when it was still smoldering, but the next son was born when the fire grew more intense. and as already noted, goes by the different name Ho-no-susori, perhaps meaning "flame skirt".

 Hoderi is recorded in these ancient chronicles as the ancestor of hayato people of Aka (Satsuma and Ōsumi Provinces).